sitespeedio/onlinetest/README.md

 ## Setup for production
 This is a minimal production oriented flow that starts from a tagged release.
 It assumes you will run the server, dependencies and one or more testrunners in Docker (but you can also use the NodeJS services directly if you prefer!).

-We use a couple of standalone compose files that will override some settings in the default compose like open ports and chaninging some dependencies.
+We use a couple of standalone compose files that will override some settings in the default compose like open ports and changing some dependencies.

 1. **Clone the repository and checkout a tag:**